Renters Contents Insurance

 Worried about where you'll sleep at night if the rental property you live in is significantly damaged as the result of an incident?
 As a tenant, CGU looks after you, providing temporary accommodation for up to 12 months.

 What is Contents Insurance?

-When you take out Contents Insurance (also known as Contents Insurance for Renters and Renters Insurance) you're taking out cover for things inside your home – like whitegoods, art, electronic equipment, jewellery and furniture.
+When you take out Contents Insurance as a renter you're taking out cover for things inside your home – like whitegoods, art, electronic equipment, jewellery and furniture.